 Original Research Article

-Hospital Staff in a tertiary health facility, routine health checks and the implication to their health.
+.(Title is so confusing and is not well structured.
+What was the study all about?.
+It need to be revised and the Author should indicate where the study conducted) Suggestion on title: The prevalence of non-communicable diseases among staff of University of Port Harcourt Teaching Hospital (UPTH)

-ABSTRACT
+ABSTRACT (It is too long with 336 words, unless if is the journal standard.
+At least 250 words.
+However, depends to the journal).

 Background: Non-communicable disease is a globally recognized cause of significant morbidity and mortality with a rapidly increasing prevalence.
 Its rising burden among health workers, reduces their productivity and strains service delivery in the sector.
 Awareness and knowledge of important metabolic indices and regular monitoring is key to healthier living, early detection, prevention of complications and mortality from NCDs.